daisygunn/grow-restaurant/README.md

 ### Using Github & Gitpod

-To deploy my command-line interface application, I had to use the [Code Institute Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template), as this enables the application to be properly viewed on Heroku using a mock terminal.
+To deploy my django application, I had to use the [Code Institute Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template).

 - Click the `Use This Template` button.
 - Add a repository name and brief description.